By Collaborative Divorce Attorney Liz LaRochelle from Morneau Law

 Another reason that the Collaborative Process can be a good fit for young families is based on the simple fact that children are work—and a lot of it.
 And despite the breakdown of the relationship of the two parties—both parents still love their children very much and often worry how the divorce process will affect the children.
 When parents participate in the Collaborative Process—they are illustrating for the kids that the two parents are willing to continue to work together for the benefit of the children.
 That is a very powerful message to send the kids—one which can have a very positive impact on how the children view their parents’ divorce.

+Here at Morneau Law, we believe firmly in client satisfaction.
+Sometimes that goal can be elusive with our family law clients—but with Collaborative Divorce and the collaborative approach, that doesn’t always have to be the case.
 If you have additional questions about the Collaborative Process and whether it is a good fit for you and your family, call 943-5647 to reach Morneau Law and set up a consultation with one of our Collaboratively-trained family law attorneys located in downtown Nashua.
 Contact Us Today!